matschik/freebox/README.md

 ### Register your app

 Just one time per app !

-**Note:** You must be connected to your Freebox local network to register an app.
+You must be connected to your Freebox local network to register an app.
+Go to https://mafreebox.freebox.fr.
+If it's working, you are on your Freebox local network.

+**Note:** You can not register an app using a remote HTTPS freebox server domain like `r42bhm9p.fbxos.fr`.

 <p align="center">
   <br>